How to register for the SQE1 and SQE2 assessments.

 You must do this to remain eligible for the SQE.
 You will not be able to book your next assessment until you have updated your answers.

 When you apply for reasonable adjustments (RA) for your SQE assessments, you must include supporting documents with your application.
-These documents provide the information needed by the Equality and Quality (E&Q) team to understand your disability or condition and to assess your request.
+These documents provide the information needed by the Equality and Quality (E&Q) team to understand your disability or condition and to assess your application.

 Supporting documents are reports or letters from qualified professionals that: